sara-filiaci/portfolio-gender-based-violence-analysis/README.md

 ## Reproducibility

-The cleaned CSV files were obtained by re-running the notebooks from scratch and exporting the final outputs after the final validation checks.
+The cleaned CSV files were obtained by re-running the notebooks from scratch and exporting the final outputs after the validation checks.

+In the case of the XLSX file, the initial preparation was carried out in **Google Sheets**, from which the three CSV files were extracted and then cleaned in the notebooks.

 This makes the cleaning process: